andrewparry/medit/SECURITY.md

     - Data stays on your device
     - Clear browser data to remove saved content

-2. **No Server Communication**
+2. **Pure Client-Side - No Server Communication**
+    - The editor is 100% client-side - no backend required
-    - The editor works entirely offline
+    - Works entirely offline once loaded
-    - No data is transmitted to external servers
+    - No data is transmitted to any servers
     - No analytics or tracking is performed
+    - All file operations happen locally in your browser

 ### Known Security Measures